OnTheCodeOfficial/YT-Selenium-Tutorial/README.md

-         and you have to match the version of it depend on your google browser versions also you can modify it to another driver like Edge,Opera,Gecko by yourself if you want [+]  You need to install module: selenium by typing `pip install selenium` into the terminal
+         and you have to match the version of it depend on your google browser versions also you can modify it to another driver like Edge,Opera,Gecko by yourself if you want [+]  You need to install module: selenium by type `pip install selenium` into the terminal

 Recommended:                       แนะนำ: